Stone Backfill Calculator

 Estimate the amount of stone needed for backfilling trenches or walls.

-The stone backfill calculator is a specialized tool designed to help you determine the precise amount of stone material needed for backfilling trenches, foundation walls, retaining walls, and other excavation projects.
+The stone backfill calculator is what you reach for when a trench or wall cavity needs filling and coming up short isn't an option.
+It works out the precise amount of stone for backfilling trenches, foundation walls, retaining walls, and other excavation projects.
 Proper backfilling is critical for structural stability, drainage, and preventing settling or shifting over time.

 Backfilling with stone provides superior drainage compared to soil backfill, making it essential for foundation walls, French drains, and retaining wall installations.
 The calculator accounts for trench dimensions, pipe or structure placement, and recommended backfill depths to provide accurate material estimates.
 For foundation projects, you may also need our stone compaction calculator to account for material compression during installation.